top of page

 Introduction

-The Housing and Development Board (HDB) announced on Saturday, 10 January 2026, a change in the tenancy duration of rental shops leased out by the HDB in future tenders.
-Going forward, all successful bidders of all HDB shop tenders must maintain their tendered rent for two tenancy terms (i.e. 6 years), instead of the current one tenancy term of 3 years.
+Recently, the Housing and Development Board (HDB) announced a change in the tenancy duration of rental shops leased out by the HDB in future tenders.
+Going forward, all successful bidders of HDB shop tenders must maintain their tendered rent for two tenancy terms (i.e. 6 years), instead of the current one tenancy term of 3 years.
 By requiring tenderers to commit to rent over a longer period, HDB aims to encourage tenderers to bid prudently.

 The new 6-year tenancy may prompt most tenants to bid rationally.
-However, this new rule would not eliminate the occurrence of eye-watering high bids because all it takes is one bidder who is either overly bullish or mis-calculated to submit a sky-high rental bid in a HDB tender.
+However, this new rule would not eliminate the occurrence of eye-watering high bids because all it takes is one bidder who is either overly bullish or overestimated his business viability to submit a sky-high rental bid in a HDB tender.

 Like the Government Land Sale (GLS) tenders, the HDB shop tender will be awarded to the bidder who submit the highest bid.
 There is no silver medal for second place.
 Such tender process will encourage aggressive bidding among a handful of bidders even during normal market condition.